EmaroLab/Miro_stereo_ROS/README.md

 ### miro_urdf_launcher
 > A standalone package using URDF file for Miro to visualise it as robot model in Rviz.
 A corresponding joint state-publisher node has been included as well which correponds to the joints of robot visualised in Rviz, broadcasting various tf like *miro_robot__miro_body__body*,*miro_robot__miro_head__eyelid_lh* etc which all can be seen in Rviz.

 > An URDF file has not been provided alongwith the Miro-MDK.
 The visualisation described on MiRo website in Gazebo is via a given SDF file.
 Thus a conversion was needed.
-This was done via a Ros_package!!!!!!!!!!!!!!
+This was done via a Ros_package [pysdf](http://wiki.ros.org/pysdf)

 #### Run By:
 ` !!input the roslaunch!!`